 Good Nutrition & Habits

 However your pickles were made, they generally aren’t healthy for the family dog.
 Most of the nutrition in a cucumber is gone by the time it’s transformed into a pickle.
 At that point, it’s of no great benefit besides the calories.
 Instead, the idea could backfire.
 Your dog may come to expect this snack whenever they see you eating it which is yet another reason to choose foods wisely.

 Conclusion on Pickles

 You can give your dog a pickle, now and then, but consider better options for a treat.
 Cucumbers are the same food but they offer significantly more nutritional benefits.
-It’s very important to establish a quality daily diet for your dog and that probably shouldn’t include pickles.
+It’s important to establish a quality daily diet for your dog and that probably shouldn’t include pickles.
 It’s also best not to complicate your best buddy’s digestive health.
-On a side note, don’t stress if you came here because one was accidentally eaten since pickles aren’t toxic.
+On a side note, don’t stress if you came here because one was accidentally eaten since pickles are not toxic.